MagicKrol/C64-NewLands/README.md

 Stone - Stone is needed when you want to expand your 1 lvl buildings.
 Iron - Iron can be used to make guns in Foundry.
 Defense - How easy to defend island is.
 0 meaning that island is easly accessible, with no natural barriers.
 3 meaning that island is hard to attack.
-Size - Literally how many buildings and their upgrades you can build.
+Size - Literally how many buildings and their upgrades you can build (with 1 lvl building taking 1 space, 2 and 3 level buildings taking 2 space).

 ## SHIPS: